mensfeld/hotspotchi/README.md

 ### With Tamagotchi Uni

-1. Start the HotSpotchi hotspot on your Raspberry Pi
+1. Start the Hotspotchi hotspot on your Raspberry Pi
 2. On your Tamagotchi Uni, go to **Tama Search**
 3. Select the network when it appears
 4. Meet the character determined by the current MAC/SSID!

 ### MAC-Based Characters

 Characters are determined by the last two bytes of the MAC address.
-HotSpotchi uses the format:
+Hotspotchi uses the format:

 ```
 02:7A:6D:A0:XX:YY